Nothing has changed.

 I don’t want to pass the time, and I don’t want to do nothing either.

 I look at my headset.
-Bad memories of Elopas failure.
+Bad memories of failed experiments.
 I look at my TV.
 Bad memories of better times spent watching media I hadn’t seen yet then.
 I look at my phone.
 Bad memories of writing Sonic essays.
 Everything is subtly, faintly bad.
 Annoying.
 A thorn in the side of my brain.
-Life is not just hell, there is no life.
-There is no hell.
+It’s not just that life is hell, there is no life to begin with.
+There is no hell, either.
 There is no reason why I feel the way I do.
 There isn’t even a conclusion to that thought.
 What-the-fuck-ever.
 I hate this.
 I hate it.
 Fuck.

 I grab the bottle.